Manta-Network/docs/docs/zkShuffle/Deploy/03-Foundry.md

 ## What is Foundry?

 Foundry is a toolset for Ethereum development written in Rust that assists developers in managing dependencies, compiling projects, running tests, deploying contracts, and interacting with blockchains through the command line interface.
-Additionally, Foundry can directly communicate with Caldera's Ethereum API, enabling the use of Foundry to deploy smart contracts into the Caldera network.
+Additionally, Foundry can directly communicate with Manta Pacific's Ethereum API, enabling the use of Foundry to deploy smart contracts into the Manta Pacific network.

 ## Getting Started with Foundry